activeviam/mac/README.md

 The requirements for building the MAC application are the following :
   - Maven 3.0 +
   - Java 11 +
-  - ActivePivot artifacts
+  - Atoti Server artifacts
-  - ActiveUI artifacts
+  - Atoti UI artifacts

 The SpringBoot JAR of the application can be built by running the following command line: